 D3c1.
 Workers’ Compensation Memorandum of Coverage

 Conor Boughey reported that MBASIA’s current Memorandum of Coverage was written as a joint document with both sections for Liability and Workers’ Compensation included.
-Mr. Boughey advised the members that this is not standard practice.
-Therefore, the document was separated into two to provide better coverage clarity.
+Conor advised the members that this is no longer a standard practice.
+Therefore, the document was separated into two separate coverage documents to provide better coverage clarity.
 The members were also advised that the current and proposed Memorandum of Coverage does not include coverage for volunteers and the issue of whether to provide coverage or not will be addressed at the Long Range Planning Meeting on October 28, 2010.

 A motion was made to adopt the proposed Workers’ Compensation Memorandum of Coverage effective July 1, 2010.